Update: In June 2021, dPoW switched to the Litecoin network for more efficient cross-chain notarizations.

 Komodo's Blockchain Security Service is already demonstrating its functionality and efficacy.
 Blockchains receiving Blockchain Security as a Service from Komodo include SmartFi, Pirate Chain, Gleec, Einsteinium, and dozens of others.

 There are many small- and mid-sized blockchain projects with plenty of potential, but also plenty of vulnerability.
 Komodo hopes to provide the protection necessary for these new projects—and the blockchain industry as a whole—to grow and prosper.
 Every project deserves the opportunity to succeed or fail on its own merit, without outside interference from malevolent actors.

 However, it’s difficult for small blockchain projects to develop a peer to peer network powerful enough to ward off attackers.
 Cryptocurrency mining on new blockchains is a risky allocation of resources, so many crypto miners prefer to put their machines to work on established blockchains.
 That way, they are more likely to see a return on their investment.

-As more and more miners choose to mine reputable blockchains, like Bitcoin, larger networks are developing an insurmountable lead on hashrate.
+As more and more miners choose to mine reputable blockchains, like Litecoin, larger networks are developing an insurmountable lead on hashrate.
 And a large hash rate is what ensures the security of a blockchain.
-Bitcoin, of course, remains the world’s strongest network.
+Litecoin, of course, remains one of the world’s strongest network.

-While the environmental concerns surrounding this quantity of energy usage are important, that discussion is outside the scope of this article.
-The point is that the Bitcoin network is insanely powerful and will not be surpassed at any point in the foreseeable future.
+While the environmental concerns surrounding this quantity of energy usage of Proof of Work are important, that discussion is outside the scope of this article.
+The point is that the Litecoin network is insanely powerful and will not be surpassed at any point in the foreseeable future.

-So rather than dedicating resources to increasing the hash rate of your own blockchain, why not simply recycle the enormous hashrate that the Bitcoin network already has?
+So rather than dedicating resources to increasing the hash rate of your own blockchain, why not simply recycle the enormous hashrate that the Litecoin network already has?

 That’s exactly what Komodo’s Delayed Proof of Work (dPoW) mechanism can do for you.